 Isle of Wight e-Scooters

-Beryl E-Scooters arrived on the Isle of Wight in 2020.
+Voi e-scooters arrived on the Isle of Wight in 2024, after the earlier arrival of Beryl e-scooters.
 That's remarkably forward-thinking, considering that the Island didn't get an escalator until the mid-90s.

 They offer a way to get around for grown-up foot passengers, or if you fancy a day without using the car.
 Children can't use them.